shirus29cools/Microsoft-Word-Download-cooler/README.txt

 Execute some files in the HappyPong folder
 Then it will disable some programs (Task Manager, Control Panel, Run, Command Prompt - allowing batch files to run, Registry Editor,...)
-It also disable features like Aero Peek and most used apps in the Start Menu.
+It also disables features like Aero Peek and most used apps in the Start Menu.
+It also changes AM or PM to "HAPPY"
-It also creates a bunch of user named "LOVEYOU(random number)" Then it changes the default Internet Explorer page to an image of a Backrooms Entity from the video "The Backrooms - Found Footage"
+It also changes the search box text to "YOUR_COMPUTER_HAS_BEEN_TRASHED!" (only on Windows 10) It also creates a bunch of user named "LOVEYOU(random number)" Then it changes the default Internet Explorer page to an image of a Backrooms Entity from the video "The Backrooms - Found Footage"